dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 > This means missing members are added and obsolete members are removed.
 > Manual changes to the members of the group are overwritten.

-Ok, let's try it out.
-First we create our AD groups.
+Right on.
+So, first we create our groups.
 ```powershell
 # role-department-marketing
 $Params = @{